 Page Inventory is essentially a product health checkup.
 It enables you to quickly and easily analyze the status of your site search, and ensure that it is pulling and delivering all the right content to your website or intranet search users.
 This enables you to both keep track of how much content you have, as well as identify and troubleshoot any issues your search may be experiencing in a timely manner.

 On a more granular level, this feature also has SEO implications.
-By telling you what content is missing titles, descriptions, or other fields, it will help you to rectify problems and optimize your content for external search engines like Google as well.
-By eliminating crawling errors and missing information, you’ll be preparing your site better for ALL search engine crawlers, which can only benefit your organization.
+By identifying what content is missing titles, descriptions, or other fields, it will help you to rectify problems and optimize your content for external search engines like Google.
+By eliminating crawling errors and missing information, you’ll better prepare your site for ALL search engine crawlers, which can only benefit your organization.

 To learn more about accessing and using this useful tool, please visit the Page Inventory section of our help center by clicking here.